Kattusite/linguistics-db/src/react/gui.md

 Note that if a language appears in one column, it's at the same height in every column.

+What if instead, I just list all the languages once, and have check boxes for "has stress" or "consonants":

+Breton    ✔    p, t
+Choctaw   ✔    -
+Hamar     ✔    -
+Jingulu   ✔    p, t, k
+Patwin    ✖    -
+Sarazi    ✖    p

+Will this make it harder for students to answer questions like:
+"Which languages have at least 1 of p, t, k?", since now they have to scan across the list?

+Maybe provide a toggle to switch between the views.

 ## Other stuff